Toolbar

 In the lower right corner of the Stylo window, notifications are displayed, which indicate either

-Successes (in green with a happy smiley)
+- Successes (in green and with a happy smiley)

-Notes (in the theme color with an info icon)
+- Notes (in the theme color with an info icon)

-Errors (in red with a not-happy smiley)
+- Errors (in red and not happy smiley)

 These are stacked on top of each other and disappear after a short time (errors remain longer than notes and success messages).